anbn/convolutional-neural-network/Readme.md

-This repository contains my own implementation of a CNN I did for the purpose of gaining a deep understanding of these models.
+This repository contains an implementation of a CNN from scratch, done for the sole purpose of gaining a deep understanding of these models.